Rugby fives: Tournaments

 The asterisk indicates that these tournaments may have qualification rounds to play in the main knockout.
 The top 4 players in the singles rankings automatically qualify for singles tournaments, and the similarly the top 4 doubles pairs qualify automatically.

 The Rugby Fives Association (RFA)

 The RFA is the governing body for the sport of Rugby Fives.
 The association aims to promote the playing and coaching of Fives at schools, universities and senior level, and throughout the community in general.
 It does this by organising matches and tournaments throughout the season and advising on – and wherever possible supporting financially – the regeneration of facilities and provision of suitable coaching and equipment to further the game's development across the country.
+The website of the RFA is www.therfa.uk.

 National singles and doubles champions

-The current national singles champion is Dan Tristao (December 2024) and national doubles champions are Ed Kay and Dan Tristao (April 2025).
+The current national singles champion is Ben Beltrami (November 2025) and national doubles champions are Ed Kay and Dan Tristao (April 2026).